mdsebald/link_blox_app/Developer-Notes.md

 $ rsync -avC /vagrant/github/LinkBlox

+Use -n flag to preview which files will be synched.

 Error running rebar:  rebar.config references ./relhelper.sh  sript.
 Error: could not find ./relhelper.sh

 Cause: relhelper.sh had DOS line endings.
 Needed to switch to unix line endings used this: